 - New York to Hong Kong with Cathay Pacific

-- Hong Kong to Sydney with Qantas/Cathay Pacific
+- Hong Kong to Sydney with Qantas or Cathay Pacific

-Because the Qantas round-the-world reward allows you to have up to 15 connections, you do not necessarily have to fly the most direct route.
+Because the Qantas RTW reward allows you to have up to 15 connections, you do not necessarily have to fly the most direct route, as above.
 This is handy when there are no seats available on the most direct route and you have to fly to your destination via a different city.

 - Johannesburg to London via Doha with Qatar Airways